-There are more than 30 million small businesses in America and they are the backbone of the U.S. economy.
-Members of the upcoming 118th Congress should support the plan to make these small business job creators a priority by tackling a pro-growth policy agenda.
+Small businesses are the backbone of the American economy.
+Members of the upcoming 118th Congress should support this pro-growth policy agenda to make these small business job creators a priority.
+Tell your elected leaders in Washington to support it here.

 Make the Tax Cuts and Jobs Act Permanent